 As the ERP project is passed in the company for data migration and implementation, the ERP “MEANS” for centralizing resource planning can turn into the “ENDS,” meaning that the IT department feels the aim was to only install ERP.

 Thinking of ERP as an implementation or IT project is in itself the beginning of disaster.
 From the beginning, ERP should be a mindset – it should be recognized as a solution that needs a continuous improvement approach to optimize your processes.
+That will surely bring down the ERP implementation failure rate.

 Ultimately, ERP is a powerhouse of all your enterprise’s data- leads, inventory, employee, and customer data.
 So, if you are not able to align data properly, you’d say, ‘My ERP implementation idea was vain.’
 At this point, complaining about ERP failure is like shrugging blames!

 It is only after implementation you realize that the highly integrated ERP system is also complicated.
 It is like that airplane dashboard with so many controls and displays.
 ERP is similar, with dashboards and workbooks even bigger.
 There is so much you can do.
+If not, ERP implementation failures are bound to happen, and ERP implementation failure rates are sure to rise.

 Sometimes, the organization spends millions of dollars implementing ERP and misses deadlines due to several reasons.